Honeywell Safety Glasses and Goggles

 How Do I Choose The Correct RPE?

-- The hazardous substance and the amount of the substance that is in the air
+- The type of hazardous substance being dealt with, and the amount of it which is in the air

 - The nature of the work being carried out

-- The form that the hazardous substance will be encountered in e.g. gas, vapour, particle
+- The form of the hazardous substance being encountered, e.g. gas, vapour, particle

 The Hazards That Require Respiratory Protective Equipment